EmergenZ-Team/EmergenZ-Android/README.md

 ### Tools and Libraries
 - Made in Android Studio
 - Language Porgramming using Kotlin
-- Retrofit3 to establish connection with the APK
+- Retrofit to establish connection with the APK
+- Glide for retrieving image from URL

 ### Application Screenshot
 <details>